ManiGaneshwari/Plant-Disease-Detection/README.md

 - Recommended size: < 10MB

-## 🧠 Training Your Own Model

-If you don't have a pre-trained model, you can train one using Google Colab.
-Follow these steps:
+## 🧠Steps to follow if you want to train your own model in Google Colab

 ### Step 1: Setup Google Colab Environment
 - Open [Google Colab](https://colab.research.google.com/)